genjidb/docs/content/en/docs/genji-sql/inserting-documents.md

 - the document must have a non-null `id` field.
 It must be convertible to an `INTEGER`.
 Since this field will be used as the primary key of the table, each `id` must be unique.
 - the document must have a non-null `name` field.
 It must be convertible to a `TEXT`.
 - the document may have an `age` field.
-If it exists, it must be convertible to an `INT8`.
+If it exists, it must be convertible to an `INTEGER`.
 - the document may have any other fields.

 The conversion compatible table can be found in the [data types]({{< relref "/docs/genji-sql/data-types" >}}#explicit-conversion) page.